 When Christmastime rolls around, Washington, D.C.'s many historical buildings become a brilliant spectacle.
 This city bedecks every bit of space—from urban landscapes to residential neighborhoods and even the Potomac—in holiday lights and decor.

 The capital's embellished quarters, boat parades, and light festivals are scattered around the city center, spilling into the residential neighborhoods of Maryland and Virginia, so matter where you're staying in the city, you're sure to be surrounded by holiday cheer.

 In Washington, D.C.

-1800 Glenallen Avenue, Wheaton, Maryland.
-November 16, 2018 - January 1, 2019 (closed December 24-25).
-Hours: Sunday-Thursday 5:30-9:30 p.m.
-Friday-Saturday 5:30-10 p.m.
-Monday-Thursday $25 per car, Friday-Sunday $30 per car.
-The Garden Railway Exhibit is open daily in the South Conservatory, featuring miniature trains and trollies amidst a landscape of town and country scenes with past one-of-a-kind models of the Brookside Gardens Conservatories, the Dentzel Carousel and the Chautauqua Tower of Glen Echo Park.
+- Garden of Lights at Brookside Gardens: The Garden Railway Exhibit is open daily from November 22 to December 31 in the South Conservatory.
+It includes miniature trains and trollies amidst a landscape of town and country scenes and models of the Brookside Gardens Conservatories, the Dentzel Carousel, and the Chautauqua Tower of Glen Echo Park.

 In Northern Virginia

-9750 Meadowlark Gardens Court, Vienna, Virginia.
-(703) 255-3631.
-November 9, 2018-January 6, 2019, 5:30 to 10 p.m.
-Admission: $14 Adults, $8 children ages 3-12.
-The garden offers a half-mile walking tour of lights featuring unique animated displays with a nature theme and a Gingerbread Village.
-After visiting the display, step inside the Visitor Center to warm up with some light refreshments.
+- Winter Walk of Lights at Meadowlark Gardens: Meadowlark Gardens offers a half-mile walking tour through nature-themed light displays and a Gingerbread Village.
+After visiting the display, running from November 8 through January 5, step inside the Visitor Center to warm up with some refreshments.